Jo Vitek

 It happens more often than you think.
 One in four girls and one in six boys are sexually abused resulting in a minimum of 4,000 children being abused each year in South Dakota.

 Jo Vitek is among those who want to change those statistics.
-During her 36 years in law enforcement, she saw many of those children and literally felt their pain – having been a victim of sexual abuse as a child herself.
+During her 36 years in law enforcement, she saw many of those children, and literally felt their pain – having been a victim of sexual abuse as a child herself.

 “God’s grace brought me through it,” she says.
 “My life could have easily gone another direction.
-Other victims whom I have known, suffer the consequences of addictive behaviors, depression, suicide – these criminal acts committed against children have adverse impacts on their teenage and adult lives – sometimes taking decades off their lives.
+Other victims whom I have known, suffer the consequences of addictive behaviors, depression, and suicide – these criminal acts committed against children have adverse impacts on their teenage and adult lives – sometimes taking decades off their lives.”

 It’s imperative that we stop Child Sexual Abuse (CSA).
 “It’s a vicious cycle that will continue if we don’t stop it,” said Jo.